kohestanimahdi/Beerwulf.Assessment/readme.md

 ## Once you complete the assessment
 You can use our skeleton for this assessment.
 For simplicity reasons, we prefer everything under web project but that shouldn't stop you from showing your solution arthitecture skills by maintaining a clever scaffolding.
 You can zip the latest solution and send Drive/Dropbox/OneDrive link to us.
 ## Coding Test
-At Beerwulf, we might want to experiment about a functionality on our product detail page to have product reviews by customers.
+At Beerwulf, we might want to experiment on a functionality to have product reviews by customers.
 Your test is to create API endpoints for reviews to perform:
 * Creating a new review on a specific product.
 * A summary of reviews on a specific product.
 (Summary consists of; average score on reviews, percentage of recommendation)